4 Centrality and Importance

 Notice that the qualitative behavior of this quantity is the opposite of what we might usually define for centrality: it has small values for nodes that are separated by others only a short distance (on average) and larger values for longer average distances.
 If we want our centrality score to be larger for nodes that are close to many other nodes, one way to achieve this is to take the reciprocal.
 This strategy gives the closeness centrality \(c_i = \frac{1}{l_i}\) of node \(i\).
 This centrality measure dates back to (at least) 1950 from Bavelas (1950).

-Figure 4.6: Visualiation of Closeness centrality.
+Figure 4.6: Visualiation of closeness centrality.
 Node size and color are proportional to centrality: larger nodes in darker blue have higher centrality.
-What do you notice about this centrality measure?

 This centrality measure has a clear disadvantage for directed or disconnected networks, as it requires the geodesic distance to be defined for all nodes.
 One simple strategy to fix this would be to compute closeness by only summing geodesic distance to nodes in the same (strongly) connected component.
 However, be aware that you may not be able to compare centralities between components if you use this strategy: nodes in smaller components will tend to have higher closeness than they would in larger components.